hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 ```

 ## Setting OMCI software version (ME 7)
-Edit the /var/config/ont.sys via vi directly on the stick itself.
+Edit `/var/config/ont.sys` via vi directly on the stick itself.
 The file is CRLF terminated, one entry per line.
 The entries for the software version are:
 ```
 SW_VER0:0xabcdef